Droplets Support

 Older operating systems can pose large security risks.

-Snapshots do not retain the IP address of the Droplet they were created from, but you can use reserved IPs to assign the same address to new or redeployed Droplets.
+No, but you can use reserved IPs to assign the same address to new or redeployed Droplets.

 You can review disk usage on your Droplet and then remove unnecessary files.